 Megan is a performer, experimental choreographer and movement educator.
-Her movement lineage is comprised of an eclectic mix of contemporary dance techniques, gymnastics, colorguard, contact improvisation, as well as somatic and releasing techniques.
-In her choreographic, educational and administrative work, she prioritizes welcoming people and children of all income, experience and ability levels, ages, heritages, and walks of life into the dance world.
+Her movement lineage is comprised of an eclectic mix of contemporary dance techniques rooted in American modern and post-modern dance traditions, gymnastics, colorguard, contact improvisation, as well as somatic and releasing techniques.
+In her choreographic, educational and administrative work, she prioritizes welcoming people and children of all income, experience and ability levels, ages, heritages, and walks of life into dance education and performances.

-Megan’s choreography highlights non-linear spontaneous composition, site-responsivity, performer wellbeing, and direct interaction between audiences and performers.
-She has presented work in Kampala, Uganda; Ouagadougou, Burkina Faso; Belfast, Northern Ireland; and in festivals across the US.
+Megan’s dance technique education focuses on sequentiality and joyful articulation of the spine.
+Her choreography highlights relationality, non-linear spontaneous composition, site-responsivity, performer wellbeing, and group dynamics.
+She has presented work in festivals through the US; Kampala, Uganda; Ouagadougou, Burkina Faso; and Belfast, Northern Ireland.
 She has performed in works by David Dorfman, Bebe Miller, Amii LeGendre, Michael Foley (with permission by Mary Williford-Shade), Larry Keigwin, Christie Bondade, Jordan Fuchs, Sandy Mathern-Smith and Sarah Gamblin.

 Megan has taught in a range of settings including online dance theory courses, non-profit dance studios, public and private school residencies, private lessons, dance festivals, intensives and collegiate programs for the last sixteen years.
 For a list of awards and residencies, please visit the Teaching page.